ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### Functions of CONNECT_TYPE

-The local variables of CONNECT_TYPE in the stored procedures can be treated as parameters or return values of the following functions.
+The local variables of CONNECT_TYPE in the stored procedures can be used as parameters or return values of the following functions.

 | Function Name       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |